Edit a Site Shield map

 User-generated content (blogs and social networks, for example) has different origin access rates or volumes.
-If you suspect your library may grow larger than five terabytes, select Yes to ensure the appropriate configuration of your properties.
+If your library may grow larger than five terabytes, select Yes to ensure the appropriate configuration of your properties.

 Notification Frequency is the amount of time the Site Shield Portal application waits before sending a reminder to the recipient email addresses configured in the Notification Emails section of the Site Shield UI.

 Reminders are only sent for the existing pending CIDR proposal in the Site Shield UI.